smhr/ska-src-training-containers/Talks/git-intro/README.md

 - impossible to find that right version of algorithm you wrote 3 months ago
 - there are tools that make it easy

 Git is one of many version control systems available.
 It is arguably one of the most popular solutions and is used in a range of projects from academia to industry.
 Even though we are here for Git today, you should be aware of other version control systems that are still in use today (some more popular than the others):

 | VCS | Quick description |
 |---|---|
 | CVS | One of the first version control systems. <br>Pretty much dead, but some projects still insist on using it. |
 | Mercurial | Fairly similar to Git, but can be considered a bit more limited |
 | SVN | _De facto_ VCS in the past.
 Less popular these days, but some big projects still use it |
-| + many more | Visit: https://en.wikipedia.org/wiki/Comparison_of_version-control_software <br> for an exhaustive list of the version control software from the past and the present
+| + many more | Visit [**this Wikipedia page**](https://en.wikipedia.org/wiki/Comparison_of_version-control_software) <br> for an exhaustive list of the version control software from the past and the present

 **Why Git?**

 - works on Linux, Windows and macOS
-- easy to install: all major Linux distributions have relatively new version available (you can always build form the source code if the newest version is required), .exe installer for Windows and an installer for macOS
+- easy to install: all major Linux distributions have relatively new versions available (you can always build from the source code if the newest version is required), .exe installer for Windows and an installer for macOS
 - uses command line interface (CLI) but GUIs are available
 - **you need only a few commands to start**
-- very difficult to permanently erase the data by mistake
+- very difficult to permanently erase the data by mistake - you have to really try and be very specific
 - works both locally and remotely

 ## 2. Basic Git terminology and operations

 We will not be running any commands in this part just yet.
 Before we do that, there are a few concepts specific to Git that you have to be familiar with:

 - **[git] repository/repo**
 - **3 stages of your repository:**